Michel Corrette: Life

-Corrette was born in Rouen, Normandy.
-His father, Gaspard Corrette, was an organist and composer.
+Corrette’s father, Gaspard Corrette, was an organist and composer.
 Little is known of his early life.

 In 1726, Corrette entered into a competition for the post of organist at the Church of Sainte Marie-Madeleine in Paris, but was not selected.
 He then earned his living as a music teacher (which in fact made him more money than he would have as an organist), and in 1727 he published his first collections of sonatas for various instruments such as the flute, violin, brass, musette, and hurdy-gurdy.

 On 8 January 1733, Corrette married Marie-Catherine Morize, with whom he had two children, Marie-Anne (1734 - ca. 1822), and a son, Pierre-Michel (1744 - 1801), who also became an organist.

-In 1737, Corrette was appointed as the organist at the Church of Sainte Marie du Temple in Paris - a position he held for 54 years until 1791.
+In 1737, Corrette was appointed as the organist at the Church of Sainte-Marie du Temple in Paris - a position he held for 54 years until 1791.
 In 1742, he wrote a so-called "Turkish" concerto in honour of the Ottoman Ambassador to France, Yirmisekizzade Mehmed Said Pasha, who was a great admirer of French culture.
 In addition to his post at the Sainte Marie Church, he served as organist at the Jesuit College in Paris from 1758 until his dismissal in 1762.
 It is also known, based on annotations in his methodic pieces for double bass, that he traveled to England before 1773.
-In 1780 he was appointed organist to the Duke of Angoulême.
+In 1780 he was appointed organist to the young Louis Antoine, Duke of Angoulême.

-In 1791, he lost his longtime position at the Sainte-Marie Church due to the dechristianization of France during the French Revolution.
+In 1791, he lost his longtime position at the Sainte-Marie Church after it was decommissioned during the French Revolution.
 (The church was sold to a private citizen and would be demolished several years later.)
 Despite this, he took a keen interest in the events taking place in his country, and wrote several musical paeans celebrating the Revolution, all now lost.

 Michel Corrette died on 21 January 1795 in Paris, the city in which he spent almost all of his career, at the age of 87.
 A street in Rouen, his birthplace, bears his name.

 Music

 Corrette was prolific.
 He composed ballets and divertissements for the stage, including Arlequin, Armide, Le Jugement de Midas, Les Âges, Nina, and Persée.
 He composed many concertos, notably 25 concertos comiques.
-Aside from these works and organ concertos, he also composed sonatas, songs, instrumental chamber works, harpsichord pieces, cantatas, and other sacred vocal works.
+Aside from these works and keyboard concertos, he also composed sonatas, songs, instrumental chamber works, harpsichord pieces, cantatas, and other sacred vocal works.
 Most of his sacred works have not survived, some exceptions being the Laudate Dominum and Four Masses for Two Voices from 1788.

 Despite living well into the Classical era (he outlived Mozart by four years, dying in 1795 just a few months short of 88), Corrette's musical idiom was very conservative, and he continued to compose in the Baroque style at least up to the 1770s.